Auth Stream Access (ASA)

 AVS_INVALID | Prevent acquirers from approving the transaction despite incorrect AVS.
 Note: AVS response is not required for this decline type. |

-CARD_PAUSED | Card is not yet activated or in a paused state. |
+CARD_PAUSED | Card is not yet activated or in a paused state.
+Use the Update Card to pause card after sending this response. |

 INSUFFICIENT_FUNDS | User has insufficient funds.
 Acquirers may retry the transaction at a later time. |